tamu-edu/scrollstats/docs/CreateVectorDatasets.md

 this doc to provide a visual aid to the user when creating datasets for their own bend.

-Some datasets need to be manually created while others are programmatically generated from the manually created datasets.

 ---

 ScrollStats uses the following vector datasets for a bend in order to calculate